-The following winter driving tips will help you prepare for and drive to the conditions when driving on icy, wet or snowbounds roads.
+The following winter driving tips will help you prepare for and drive to the conditions when driving on icy, wet or snowbound roads.

-If travel can’t be put off, allow extra time for your journey.
+If the weather is bad and your travel can’t be put off, allow extra time for your journey.
 Plan to drive in the middle of the day or in daylight hours, when visibility is better and ice and snow are less likely to be on the road.
 Avoid driving at night, when hazards rapidly multiply.

 If travelling long distances, make sure you are well rested and plan where to have a break.
 Share the driving if possible or allow for stops every two hours.

 Some people believe they are safer in a 4WD.
-However, these vehicles are no better in winter conditions than any others.
+However, these vehicles perform no better in winter conditions than any other vehicle.
 You still need to drive to the conditions.

 There could be winter maintenance vehicles on the highway helping to keep the road open.
 If you come across any of these vehicles, stay a safe distance behind them and do not pass unless you’re instructed to.

 Our winter maintenance crews constantly update highway conditions as closures occur and conditions change.
 They have the most up-to-date information and experienced knowledge of their region, so please follow their instructions and advice at all times.

 Electronic message signs are available at roadsides across the country, providing up-to-date warnings to drivers on current conditions.